Raijeee/ShuttleTrack/README.md

 ### Fig1.
 System Diagram of the application

 The system diagram shows how the application interacts with each other.
 The input will be done with a keyboard (input of numbers) and the output will be shown on the screen.
-The application will be on a computer, which will be inside the MacOS operating system.
-The app will then be operated via Python version 3.x and executed on Pycharm via the file name, Attendance.py and Attendance.kv.
-These python files are then connected with a SQL database (version 3.39.4) called Attendance.db.
+The application will be on a computer, which will be inside the MacOS operating system (ver.
+Monterey 12.5.1).
+The app will then be operated via Python version 3.x and executed via the file name, Attendance.py.
+The Attendnace.py file is then connected with a GUI construction file, Attendance.kv.
+Furthermore, the python file is then connected with a SQL database (version 3.39.4) called Attendance.db.

 ## Wireframe Diagram